 E.g.: First line: GRGRGR... and so on.
 (R=red, B=blue, G=green) Second line: BGBGBG... and so on.
 Please note that about half of the pixels are green, a quarter red and a quarter blue.
 This is due to the maximum sensitivity of the human eye at about 550 nm (green).
 De-Bayering is not done in the camera, it must be done in the client software(also refer to SDK functions).
 Not all sensors have the same sequence of color.
-The GenICam property PixelColorFilter indicates the sequence of the color pixels when reading color images.
+The GenlCam property PixelColorFilter indicates the sequence of the color pixels when reading color images.

 Using color information from the neighboring pixels the RG and B values of each pixel is interpolated by software, e.g. the red pixel does not have information of green and blue components.
 The performance of the image depends on the software used.
+Due to this, physical resolution of color cameras is always lower than resolution of monochrome cameras.